AceDataCloud/OpenAIAPI/docs/openai_chat_completion_api_integration_guide.md

 print(response.text)
 ```

-By uploading multiple question words, you can easily achieve multi-turn dialogue and get the following response:
+By uploading multiple question words, multi-turn dialogue can be easily achieved, resulting in the following response:

 ```json
 {